 Mormonism is a pseudo-Christian religion begun in 1830 by Joseph Smith in the New England area.
-The Mormon church, also known as the Church of Jesus Christ of Latter-day Saints, denies the historic Trinity (teaching three gods), says salvation is by grace and works (2 Nephi 25:23), and that people have the potential of becoming gods and goddesses.
+The Mormon church, also known as the Church of Jesus Christ of Latter-day Saints, denies the historic Trinity (teaching three gods), says that salvation is by grace and works (2 Nephi 25:23) and that people have the potential of becoming gods and goddesses.
 Some of its unique doctrines of the Mormon Church are that God used to be a man on another world who became a God and came to this world with one of his wives.
 We all are literally born in heaven as spirit brothers and sisters and then inhabit human bodies on earth.
 For more information on this cult, please see Mormonism on CARM.

 Following is a listing of Mormon Teachings cited from Mormon writers.

 - There are many gods, (Mormon Doctrine, p.
 163)

 - There is a mother goddess, (Articles of Faith by James Talmage, p.
 443)